Best Day Trips from Florence to Siena, Italy

 Cinque Terre & Pisa are two more popular day trips from Florence.
 Pisa is ideal to explore on your own, by simply taking a one-hour train ride (there are 46 trains per day between Pisa & Florence).
 As for Cinque Terre, you can do it as a day trip from Florence: but I don’t recommend it.
 Why not??
 Because the journey takes 2.5 hours one-way, meaning you’ll be on a bus or train for over 5 hours in one day!!

-And if you’re doing any hiking in Cinque Terre (which you absolutely should), it will feel rushed knowing that you have an almost 3-hour journey back to Florence.
-Plus, hiking in large groups has never proven to be particularly fun, in my experience, as ability levels vary greatly & can certainly impact your enjoyment.
+And if you’re doing any hiking in Cinque Terre (which you absolutely should), you might feel rushed knowing that you have such a long journey back to Florence.
+Plus, hiking in large groups has never proven to be particularly fun, in my experience, as ability levels vary greatly & can impact your enjoyment.
 Cinque Terre is so breathtaking, I highly recommend spending at least one night there vs. taking a day trip, to fully enjoy the region.

 20 Photos to Inspire Your Italy Travels, Girl Who Travels the World, Manarola, Italy